Cricket: New Zealand v England scoreboard

-Hamilton, New Zealand, Feb 25, 2018 (AFP) - - Completed scoreboard in the first one-day international between New Zealand and England innings in Hamilton on Sunday:
+Hamilton, New Zealand, Feb 25, 2018 (AFP) - - Scoreboard after the England innings in the opening one-day international against New Zealand in Hamilton on Sunday.

 England